-- (a) The normal workday shall be eight (8) consecutive hours of work, exclusive of at least a thirty (30) minute lunch period, in a consecutive twenty-four (24) hour period, except as provided in Article 60.6, (Emergencies), and except as provided in Article 60.5 (Work Shift) for child care.
-Each eight (8) hour shift may, at the option of the employee, include two (2) fifteen (15) minute rest periods, as provided in Article 61.0 (Rest Periods). - (b) The normal workday for the Sheriff's Technical Services Division and for the following classes assigned to the Crisis Service and the Residential Detox Unit shall be eight (8) consecutive hours of work in a consecutive twenty-four (24) hour period, except as provided in Article 60.6 (Emergencies): Mental Health Worker I/II (depending on assignment), Psychiatric Nurse, Social Worker IV, and Residential Detox Counselor I/II (depending on assignment).
+- (a) The normal workday shall be eight (8) consecutive hours of work, exclusive of at least a thirty (30) minute lunch period, in a consecutive twenty-four (24) hour period, except as provided in Article 60.6, (Emergencies), and except as provided in Article 60.5 (Work Shifts) for child care.
+Each eight (8) hour shift may, at the option of the employee, include two (2) fifteen (15) minute rest periods, as provided in Article 61.0 (Rest Periods). - (b) The normal workday for the Sheriff's Technical Services Division and for the following classes assigned to the Crisis Service and the Residential Detox Unit shall be eight (8) consecutive hours of work in a consecutive twenty-four (24) hour period, except as provided in Article 60.6 (Emergencies): Supervising Mental Health Counselor I and II.
 The employees in these classes may take a lunch period if and as time permits within their workday.
-It is County's intent that employees in these classes be allowed to take a rest period during each four (4) hour period of their workday as workload permits. - (c) Certain employees in the following classes are subject to Article 60.2(a) and others are subject to Article 60.2(b): Mental Health Worker I/II and Residential Detox Counselor I/II. - (d) The normal workday for Correctional Officer I/II and Correctional Corporal shall be twelve (12) consecutive hours of work in a consecutive twenty-four (24) hour period except that in a fourteen (14) day consecutive period one workday shall be eight (8) consecutive hours of work.
-If County determines the twelve (12) hour day is not in its best interest, the Union shall be notified in writing of a pending change.
-Unless some other alternate plan is mutually agreed to, County shall revert to Article 60.2(b) or utilize Article 60.7 (Alternate Work Schedule). - (e) Employees scheduled to work a shift in which Daylight Savings Time either takes effect (Spring) or reverts to Standard Time (Fall) shall be paid for hours worked.
+It is County's intent that employees in these classes be allowed to take a rest period during each four (4) hour period of their workday as workload permits. - (c) Certain employees in the following classes are subject to Article 60.2(a) and others are subject to Article 60.2(b): Supervising Mental Health Detox Counselor I and II. - (d) The normal workday for Correctional Sergeants shall be twelve (12) consecutive hours of work in a consecutive twenty-four (24) hour period except that in a fourteen (14) day consecutive period one workday shall be eight (8) consecutive hours of work.
+If County determines the twelve (12) hour day is not in its best interest, Union shall be notified in writing of a pending change.
+Unless some other alternate plan is mutually agreed to, the County shall revert to Article 60.2(b) or utilize Article 60.7. - (e) Employees scheduled to work a shift in which Daylight Savings Time either takes effect (Spring) or reverts to Standard Time (Fall) shall be paid for hours worked.
 When Daylight Savings Time takes effect these employees shall use one hour of paid or unpaid leave time.
 However, an alternative option may be offered at the discretion of the Department Head or designee and based on County business needs, for employees to work an additional hour at straight-time rate that day or another day during the same work week.